malone46/BewilderHouseOpSource/README.md

 Bewilder House for the Playstation Vita.
 Please make forks with improvements.

-The game will be Open Source at the end of the development.
-So please be patient !

 # To do
 - Make the map work ✅
 - Fix eyes not seeing you. ✅